Entanglement is indispensable for masking arbitrary set of quantum states: Necessary criterion for masking of mixed states

-In this section, we will discuss the role of entanglement in masking of mixed states.
-We will primarily look for any masker of a set of at least two commuting mixed states that encode the masking information in different quantum correlations other than entanglement.
-Analogously, we will try to find a masker for at least two non-commuting mixed states that maps them into separable states.
-Before going into our main result, we will discuss a little bit about commuting set of states and orthogonal set of states.
+In this section, we will discuss the role of entanglement in masking a set of single-qubit mixed states.
+We will primarily look for a masker of a set of at least any two mixed commuting states on $\mathbb{C}^2$ that masks the quantum information in different quantum correlations other than entanglement.
+Then, we will try to find the same, but for a set consisting of at least any two mixed non-commuting states on $\mathbb{C}^2$.
+Before going into our main results, we will discuss a little bit about the commuting and orthogonal sets of states.